Shasta4208/FitAI-ESE3600/README.md

 Introduction:

 Heart rate data has proven pivotal in many applications, especially in the healthcare industry.
 For instance, machine learning algorithms can be trained on large datasets of patient health records to predict heart rates and detect abnormalities.
-These predictions can help doctors diagnose and treat conditions such as arrhythmia, heart failure, and hypertension.
+These predictions can help doctors diagnose and treat arrhythmia, heart failure, and hypertension.
 It can also be used as a remote monitoring device to monitor patients with chronic heart conditions and alert healthcare providers for abnormalities.

 Our machine learning project instead focuses on the athletics industry.
 Our project aims to classify the types and intensity of athletes' workouts based on the user's heart rate.
 This system can provide athletes with valuable insights into their cardiovascular health, fitness level, and performance, which can help them optimize their training regimens and achieve their desired outcomes more efficiently and effectively.